More Than a Condo: Renting at the Frog Song Cohousing Community

-In addition to your space, you’ll also have the use of our 3,000 square-foot Common House.
-Unlike “clubhouses” in most condo and apartment complexes, which often sit sadly unused, our Common House is designed to be used all the time—from common meals, music nights, and parties—and has grown to be the center of our community.
-It includes a kitchen, dining room/dance and music hall, guest rooms for your visitors, laundry facilities (with a gray water system feeding the adjacent orchard), a library/quiet room, and a kid’s playroom.
+In addition to your space, your household will also have the use of our 3,000 square-foot Common House.
+Unlike “clubhouses” in most condo and apartment complexes, which often sit sadly unused, our Common House is designed to be used all the time—as a place for the kids to go, for common meals, music nights, and parties—and has grown to be the center of our community.
+It includes a kid’s play room, a kitchen, dining room/dance and music hall, laundry facilities (with a gray water system feeding the adjacent orchard), and a library/quiet room.

 About the Home

 This sunny, two-bedroom, one-bath cohousing condominium is an 890-square-foot upstairs flat next door to the Common House.
 The master bedroom is 12 feet by 11 feet, and the second room is 11 feet by 10 feet.

 This home comes with an option to be partially furnished, and has a bright, open floor plan, and has a whole-house fan, in-floor heat, a bathroom light tube, and attic storage.
 It’s right next to the kid’s outdoor play area, and within sight of the kid’s playroom in the common house (very handy for households with children).